PluralKit/PluralKit/docs/3-api-documentation.md

 ### GET /msg/\<id>
 Looks up a proxied message by its message ID.
 Returns `404 Not Found` if the message ID is invalid or wasn't found (eg. was deleted or not proxied by PK).
+You can also look messages up by their *trigger* message ID (useful for, say, logging bot integration).

 #### Example request
     GET https://api.pluralkit.me/v1/msg/601014599386398700